3dnow/BlackMythWukongMRT/README.md

    - Use the -m flag to modify these addresses to your desired values.
    - Return to the game and gain a small amount of Spark.
    - You should now see your modified Spark value reflected in-game.

+You can explore additional modifications and values within the game on your own.
+However, the methods described above are sufficient for me to completing the game.

 ## Requirements
 - Windows operating system
 - Visual Studio 2019 or later (for compilation)